 People from some parts of the United States and some parts of Africa may see some similarities to where they live.
 Sian’s paintings are available for you to freely download and print for personal use, and to share and bless others, but do not sell them or use them for any commercial purpose – she retains full copyright.

 Boab trees are most unusual looking trees.
-The Australian Boab Adansonia gregorii is related to the African Baobab Adansonia digitata, but most Adansonia species are found in Madagascar (11 species if I remember correctly).
+The Australian Boab Adansonia gregorii is related to the African Baobab Adansonia digitata, but most Adansonia species are found in Madagascar (6 or 7 species if I remember correctly).
 Perhaps seeds from a Madagascan species floated over to Australia, or perhaps seafaring people brought them here.
 In any event, Boabs are now an iconic part of the Australian Outback landscape.
 The similar-looking Bottle trees Brachychiton spp., are also fascinating.
-Of course Australia is a land of iconic trees, including eucalyptus trees and wattles.
+Of course, Australia is a land of iconic trees, including eucalyptus trees and wattles.

 Australian Outback pastel painting by Sian Butler.